mpdairy/flows/README.md

 seemlessly, in the workflow.

 It's very alpha and still largely in the design stage.
-The comments in `core.clj` provide a working example of a paralell computation.
+The comments in `core.clj` provide a working example of a parallel computation.

 ## Workflows